ExcellentWish/first_ci_project/README.md

-Issue with nav links not going to top right of the page - images in Discography differnt sizes - fix upload with same resolution header nav would overlap discography- fix by adding margin and padding top
+Issue with nav links not going to top right of the page - images in Discography differnt sizes - fix upload with same resolution header nav would overlap discography- fix by adding margin and padding top chrome dev tools to adjust sizing of pic

 -----------------------
 -----------------------------